odpi/specs/ODPi-Runtime.md

 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/legalcode)

 # Open Questions and Notes
 1. Should this be part of this spec or a separate one?
 I assert it should be part of this one.
 Otherwise we are going to have a proliferation of specs with confusion about what ones people are compliant with.
-2. What version of Hive should we specify?
-I argue for 1.2 as it is the most recent stable version.
-There have been many patches added since 1.2, but no 1.3 release has been made.
-Hive 2.0 is out (as is 2.1) but these are not considered stable versions, and are not projected to be stable until end of 2016.
-Given this I assume it will be well into 2017 before many distributors and users are ready for 2.x.
+2. I made a significant policy shift here and did not specify a version of Hive.
+Rather I specified compatibility with a version of Hive.
+This will significantly increase our test load, but I believe it makes the spec more useful, flexible, and future proof.
 3. I did not put anything in the environment variable section because the only environment variable of importance in Hive is `HIVE_HOME`.
 And Hive has no mechanism equivalent to `envvars` to find it, and you would need to know where `$HIVE_HOME/bin/hive` was to call envvars if it did, so it doesn't seem that there is any value in including it.
 4. HIVE_SQL is obviously not completely testable, but I believe we can write a ~20 queries that will hit 80% of the functionality and call it good.
 5. HIVE_CLI I set the CLI at MAY be included, because the Hive community is on record as planning to deprecate it in the future.
 6. I made HIVE_THRIFT MAY because some distributions may wish to either run without a metastore server running, or they may wish to lock down the thrift interface for security reasons.
 7. I haven't said anything about Hive configuration.
 There are a couple of areas where it might make sense to do so:
   * Hive has a complex set of whitelists and hidden values to prevent users from modifying values they shouldn't when they connect (e.g., keep them from turning off security in the system).
 We could give recommendations here, but in general the exact values set in these will be distribution and installation specific, so I'm not sure how much value there is.
   * We could give a list of values applications should not set or depend on (in the same way we did for Hadoop).
 I could see this being useful.
+8. How is "test once run anywhere" given the acronym TONE?
+It should be TORA.